-Your dog can choose to sleep in many areas, yet your feet seem to have won first prize as your dog’s favorite sleeping spot, so next thing you’re wondering “why do dogs sleep by your feet?”
+Your dog can choose to sleep in many areas, yet your feet seem to have won first prize as your dog’s favorite sleeping spot, so next thing you’re wondering “why do dogs sleep by their owner’s feet?”
 This is one of those million-dollar questions where the answer will likely only be unlocked that day our dogs learn how to talk.
-Until then, at this point we can only make some educated assumptions as to why dogs seem to always be sleeping by their owner’s feet.
+Until then, at this point we can only make some educated assumptions as to why dogs sleep by their owner’s feet.

 Unless your dog belongs to one of those independent breeds or is a loner by nature, consider that most dogs are eager to be nearby their owners.
 According to a study conducted by scientists at the University of Veterinary Medicine, Vienna, dogs perceive us as family, and to be more exact, they develop a child-like bond with their owners.